How to Reheat Duck (5 Ways to Keep it Succulent)

 Stir-frying is a great reheating option that warrants a fresh and succulent outcome.
 Here is a step by step guideline on how to reheat leftover duck on a stovetop:

-- Place the meat in a frying pan or wok with a teaspoon of cooking oil, then fry it for approximately 5 minutes using medium or high heat.
+4. Place the meat in the frying pan, then fry it for approximately 5 minutes while constantly stirring it.

 Air-fryers have recently come into use, and they are the healthiest and most efficient ways of reheating food.
 To air-fry leftover duck;